 Forests are disappearing at a shocking rate, and this loss comes at a major cost to people all across the world.
 It’s well known that forest destruction is a driving force behind the extinction of plants and animals.1 But what, exactly, is the deforestation effect on humans?

-Before going any further, let’s have a quick recap of deforestation.
+But before going any further, let’s have a quick recap of deforestation.

 Deforestation is the process of clearing away forests to make way for other uses, such as roads, agriculture or palm oil plantations.4